sanfinity-Iot/openremote/developer/Developer Guide: Preparing the environment.md

 Here `your_project_name` is a convenient handle that groups all Docker images and containers in a deployment by prefixing their names with your project name.
 You can pick any name you like.

-The default configuration of all services is for Docker host IP `192.168.99.100`.
-If this is not your Docker host IP, you must set various environment variables and configure your stack, see the individual profiles for more information.
+The default configuration of all services is for Docker host address `localhost`.
+If this is not your Docker host, you must set various environment variables and configure your stack, see the individual profiles for more information.